spatie/typescript-transformer/docs/dtos/typing-properties.md

 ## Using PHP's built-in typed properties

-Since PHP 7.4 it's possible to use typed properties in a class.
+It's possible to use typed properties in a class.
 This package makes these types an A-class citizen.

 ```php
 class Dto